lkesteloot/unsong/unsong.md

 Sohu took advantage of the distraction, shot out from Pike’s Peak, ascended into the open air above, still searching for Thamiel.
 Asmodeus and Rahab’s hosts followed.
 They crashed into her in the cirrus clouds above the highest mountain, two tongues of dark flame that whirled around her among the noctilucent drops of ice.
 Sohu spoke words of fire and night, drove great spinning wheels of flame into the hearts of the horde, called the winds to scatter her assailants.
 She spoke the Names of God, the secret ones UNSONG had spent the work of decades gathering, and slashed huge swathes of destruction into the darkness.
 But slowly they began to close in again, the starlight weakening, Sohu’s breath and voice starting to fail.

 Then the cavalry rode in.
-Hundreds of beautiful tall angels riding bright white horses, and…[i]was that the William Tell Overture?[/i] At their head, wearing cowboy boots and a ten-gallon hat, rode Gadiriel, the Lady of Los Angeles.
+Hundreds of beautiful tall angels riding bright white horses, and... [i]was that the William Tell Overture?[/i] At their head, wearing cowboy boots and a ten-gallon hat, rode Gadiriel, the Lady of Los Angeles.
 “YEEEEHAW!” she shouted, heedless of the Third Commandment.
 She fired her revolver twice, and each shot blossomed into a miniature sun.
 She saw Asmodeus, jumped off her horse, landed in front of him with her gun drawn.
 “I reckon you better turn around and go right back where you came from, [i]pardner[/i],” she drawled.
 “There’s a new seraph in town!”

 Sohu didn’t wait to see what happened next.
 She flew through a hole in the darkness, still seeking Thamiel.
 He was nowhere to be found.
 The host of Rahab pursued, indistinct dark forms that looked from different angles like ravens, bats, or locusts.
 She tried to evade them, rose even higher, coursed through the ionosphere in a crackle of light into the dark spaces beyond Earth’s atmosphere, where the fixed stars and moon glowed unimpeded by any envelope of air.
 She let the lines of starlight intersect around her, reflect off each other, congeal into a luminous labyrinth of protection.
 Still the host of Rahab came against her, teasing through her vulnerabilities, wresting cracks in her own shield to match the cracks in the sky above them.
 And she realized then that she couldn’t stand on her own against even a single demonic host, that this would finally be the end of her.